 Although this may not seem like much compared with the daily upper limit, sodas contain a different type of phosphorus than is naturally found in foods.
 It isn’t bound to protein but instead appears in salt form, meaning it’s absorbed into your blood more easily (

-Healthy kidneys can easily remove excess phosphorus from your blood, but this isn’t the case when you have kidney disease.
+Healthy kidneys can easily remove excess phosphorus from the blood, but this isn’t the case when you have kidney disease.

 Having high blood phosphorus levels for an extended period can raise your heart disease risk, weaken your bones, and increase your risk of early death (